Haselnussbomber/HaselTweaks/README.md

 - Enable click to open Map: Allows you to open the map with the gathering marker in said zone.
   - An option is available to disable this for Crystals.
 - Auto-refresh Material List/Recipe Tree: Refreshes the material list and/or recipe tree when an item was crafted, fished or gathered.
+- Restore Material List on Login: The material list will reopen with the same recipe and quantity each time you log in as long as the window is locked.

 ### Expert Deliveries